 Comprehensive training for practitioners includes courses spanning the breadth of behavior analysis, built-in clinical experience, and collaborative research with faculty.

 With an average class size of just 12, our in-person learning environment is designed to maximize engagement and support, and thanks to our 10:1 student-faculty ratio, our expert professors have the freedom to focus on you.

 The annual demand for Board Certified Behavior Analysts increased by nearly 2,000 percent in the past decade, and the average salary for the role is more than $70,000.
 Learn more about how the Applied Behavior Analysis & Clinical Science program at Rollins can help you advance your career and make a difference in this fast-growing and rewarding field.

-Rollins’ ABACS program is one of just 22 master’s programs in the world and the only program in Orlando to earn accreditation from the Association for Behavior Analysis International (ABAI).
+Rollins’ Master of Arts in Applied Behavior Analysis & Clinical Science is one of just 28 master’s programs in the world to earn accreditation from the Association for Behavior Analysis International (ABAI).

 “Rollins helped me across both my professional goals.
 As a Board Certified Behavior Analyst, I was well prepared and had a great knowledge base to pull from.
 As a doctoral candidate, I was able to successfully apply to and be accepted into my dream program.
 The skills I fostered in research analysis and creation have been invaluable and exclusive to my Rollins experience.”

 Interested in the Master of Applied Behavior Analysis & Clinical Science Program at Rollins?